How Can I Make My Desk Ergonomic?

 Good posture is essential to prevent neck pain, lower back pain, and other injuries.
 Fortunately, you can develop good posture by reminding yourself about the proper sitting position.

-Here are some quick reminders on how to sit, how to maintain good posture, and how to correctly set up your workstation at home:
+Here are some quick reminders on how to maintain a proper desk posture in your workstation at home:

 1. Maintain a Neutral Spine